By Ed Staskus

 “It’s not my money,” I said opening the drawer, stepping back, and raising my hands to the ceiling.
 What’s a simple man to do?
 He said I could put them down, but “don’t mess around.”
-He took all of the night’s take except the change.
-I called the police, a patrol car pulled up, I made out a report and they left.
-The men in blue seemed indifferent.
+He took all of the night’s take except the loose change.
+I called the police, a patrol car pulled up, I made out a report, and they left.
+The men in blue seemed largely indifferent.

 “Don’t let it happen again,” my boss said in the morning.
 He wasn’t indifferent about the missing money.

 “What do you suggest?”